Gbury/ocaml-memgraph/README.md

 ![kitty](https://github.com/Gbury/ocaml-memgraph/blob/master/examples/kitty.png)

-WARNING: using this module in a terminal other thank kitty may lead to weird behaviour, such as filling your screen with weird characters.
+WARNING: using this module in a terminal other than kitty may lead to weird behaviour, such as filling your screen with weird characters.